SendGrid

 Switching from Resend to SendGrid for sending emails.

 If you prefer to use SendGrid instead of the default Resend provider for sending emails, follow these steps.
-Note that @resend/react
+Note that @resend/react is still used for rendering email templates regardless of the sending provider.

 1. Package Management

-sending package (if installed) and install the SendGrid package.
-Keep @resend/react
+First, uninstall the resend sending package (if installed) and install the SendGrid package.
+Keep @resend/react for template rendering.

-2. Configuration Update (lib/app-config.ts
+2. Configuration Update (lib/app-config.ts)

-file.
-You can remove or comment out the resend
+Add a sendgrid configuration object to your lib/app-config.ts file.
+You can remove or comment out the resend object if you won't be using it for sending.

 Critical Setup

-with your actual domain
+Update fromNoReply, fromAdmin, and supportEmail with your actual domain

 and desired email addresses.
-The optional subdomain
+The optional subdomain should match the

 domain/subdomain you verified in Sendgrid and configured in your DNS.

-3. Replace Email Sending Helper (lib/sendgrid.ts
+3. Replace Email Sending Helper (lib/sendgrid.ts)

-specifically for sending emails, delete it:
+If you have a lib/resend.ts specifically for sending emails, delete it:

-and add the following code to handle sending via SendGrid:
+Create a new file named lib/sendgrid.ts and add the following code to handle sending via SendGrid:

 4. Update Environment Variables

-file.
-Remove or comment out AUTH_RESEND_KEY
+Update your .env.local file.
+Remove or comment out AUTH_RESEND_KEY and add your AUTH_SENDGRID_KEY:

-5. Update Authentication Provider (lib/auth/auth-config.ts
+5. Update Authentication Provider (lib/auth/auth-config.ts)

-to use the SendGrid provider for Magic Links:
+Modify your NextAuth configuration in lib/auth/auth-config.ts to use the SendGrid provider for Magic Links:

 6. SendGrid Account Setup